vitessio/website/content/en/docs/user-guides/configuration-advanced/region-sharding.md

 ## Teardown

-Once you are done playing with the example, you can tear it down completely.
+Once you are done playing with the example, you can tear it down completely:

 ```bash
 ./301_teardown.sh